Ch4n7/software-tools-in-pascal/translit/README.md

 * Specially, if *toset* is absent, all characters represented by *fromset* will be deleted.

-* Finally, if *fromset* is preceded by a '^', all but the characters represented by the *fromset* are taken as the from-set characters
+* If *fromset* is preceded by a '^', all but the characters represented by the *fromset* are taken as the from-set characters

+* For those characters which are hard to pass through the command arguments, use escape characters to represent:

+	- @b -> BLANK
+	- @n -> NEWLINE
+	- @t -> TAB
+	- @^ -> strip '^' off the meaning of allbut
+	- otherwise, '@' just a '@'

 ## EXAMPLE

 To convert lower case to upper:

 	translit a-z A-Z

 To reserve only digits:

 	translit ^0-9

 To produce a Caesar Cipher:

 	translit a-z b-za

+To convert run of blanks into single occurence:

+	translit @b@b @b